 Emotional Health, Violence, Sexual Harassment, and Title IX

-If a topic covered in this class triggers post-traumatic stress or other emotional distress, please discuss the matter with the professor or seek out confidential resources available from the Counseling Center (https://www.umassd.edu/counseling/), 508-999-8648 or - 8650, or the Victim Advocate in the Center for Women, Gender and Sexuality (https://www.umassd.edu/cwgs/), 508-910-4582.
-In case of an emergency, contact the UMass Dartmouth Police Department at 508-999-9191 24 hrs./day.
+If a topic covered in this class triggers post-traumatic stress or other emotional distress, please discuss the matter with the professor, or seek out confidential resources available from the Counseling Center, 508-999-8648 or -8650, or the Victim Advocate in the Center for Women, Gender and Sexuality, 508-910-4584.
+In an emergency, contact the Department of Public Safety at 508-999-9191 24 hrs./day.

-Following the August 14, 2020 passage of new regulations governing Title IX, as promulgated by the Department of Education’s Office of Civil Rights, the University of Massachusetts Dartmouth will continue to require that faculty report any disclosure of sexual harassment, abuse, and/or violence shared with the faculty member in person and/or via email or other electronic means.
-These disclosures include, but are not limited to, reports of sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
-While faculty are often able to help students locate appropriate channels of assistance on campus, disclosure by the student to the faculty members requires that the faculty member inform the University’s Title IX Coordinator at 508-999-8192 to help ensure that the student’s safety and welfare are being addressed even if the student requests that the disclosure not be shared.
+UMass Dartmouth, following national guidance from the Office of Civil Rights, requires that faculty follow UMass Dartmouth policy as a “mandated reporter” of any disclosure of sexual harassment, abuse, and/or violence shared with the faculty member in person and/or via email.
+These disclosures include, but are not limited to, reports of sexual assault, relational abuse, relational/domestic violence, and stalking.
+While faculty are often able to help students locate appropriate channels of assistance on campus, disclosure by the student to the faculty member requires that the faculty member inform the university’s Title IX Coordinator in the Office of Diversity, Equity, and Inclusion at 508-999-8008 to help ensure that the student’s safety and welfare are being addressed, even if the student requests that the disclosure not be shared.

-For confidential counseling support and assistance, please use this resource page.
+For confidential counseling support and assistance, please go to http://www.umassd.edu/sexualviolence/.

 myCourses Learning Management System